PfMartin/weGoNice/source/server/README.md

 - [ ] Use context for database queries
 - [ ] Tests for author handler
-- [ ] Use user id for authentication instead of email
+- [x] Use userId for authentication instead of email

 ## Setup the Postgres database